 Before eating the fruit, their lives were pure and solid like the solid number one and number two balls.

-But after their disobedient act of eating the fruit, they were striped by sin like these striped billiard balls dressed behind the leaves and they had to find a way to cover up their shame.
+But after their disobedient act of eating the fruit, they were striped by sin like these striped billiard balls hidden behind the leaves and they had to find a way to cover up their shame.

 Pretty soon they heard God walking through the garden and He was calling for them.
 When Adam and the woman finally answered His calling and confessed the wrong that they had committed, God responded with four consequences.